laravel-enso/documentation/docs/backend/tables.md

 - tooltips for columns/rows
 - front-end translations for labels and even data
 - configurable, on-the-fly view modes: compact, striped, bordered, hover
-- configurable column alignment from the template left / center / right
+- configurable column alignment from the template: left / center / right
 - preferences/state save for each table in the browser's localStorage
 - server-side Excel exporting of the table data, using your current sorting and filtering choices, with email notification and optional push notifications.
-    The export supports a practically unlimited dataset and features real time progress reporting in the interface
+    The export supports a practically unlimited data-set and features real time progress reporting in the interface
 - reloading of data on demand
+- resetting of the filters, ordering, etc
-- smart management of huge datasets, with configurable limit
+- smart management of huge data-sets, with configurable limit
 - possibility to define actions that apply to the entire, filtered, dataset
 - Enso Enum computation
 - Laravel accessors for the main query model
 - the configuration template for each table has been designed to be as light and straightforward as possible without losing out on features
 - caching support for speeding up the retrieval of data
 - thorough validation of the JSON template with developer friendly messages, in order to avoid misconfiguration issues
 - Eloquent query friendly with the possibility to easily display nested models attribute values
 - can be used independently of the Enso ecosystem
+- requests front-end - back-end communication is as optimized as possible, while caching is utilized where it makes sense

 ### In the future